Last updated on March 13th, 2020 at 03:24 pm

-Visitors can for instance relax on the famous sandy Arkadia beach on the city’s south, stroll around the city centre with popular statue of Catherine the Great, visit the gorgeous Opera House or walk up the Potemkin Steps – a massive staircase and also the iconic symbol of the city.
+Visitors can, for instance, relax on the famous sandy Arkadia beach on the city’s south.
+Also, you stroll around the city center with a famous statue of Catherine the Great.
+As well, visit the gorgeous Opera House or walk up the Potemkin Steps – a massive staircase and also the iconic symbol of the city.

-Live musical and orchestra groups can often be seen playing on stage.
-Whether you want to stop by for a small picnic or just want to pass through and catch a glimpse of the local atmosphere, this park deserves your time and attention.
+The garden was Odessa’s first park constructed in 1803.
+And it is Offering a jovial and relaxed atmosphere.
+Also, the garden is decorated with a lovely fountain, statues, and monuments.
+By the way, live musical, and orchestra groups can often be seen playing on stage.
+Whether you want to stop by for a small picnic or want to pass through and catch a glimpse of the local atmosphere, this park deserves your time and attention.

-If you are visiting in summer this is definitely the place to be, with discos staying open until the early morning hours.
+The Arcadia is a trendy beach area and also a historical part of Odessa.
+Arcadia is also a favorite amongst tourists with plenty of restaurants, bars, and night-clubs.
+If you are visiting in summer, this is the place to be, with discos staying open until the early morning hours.
 Arcadia is the last stop of tram number 5, as well as of trolley-bus 5 and 13.

-Transfiguration Cathedral – This is Odessa’s largest Orthodox Church.
-The very original foundation of the church dates all the way back to the 13th century, followed by a modern architectural foundation dating back to 1795.
+The cathedral is Odessa’s most abundant Orthodox Church.
+The very original foundation of the church dates back to the 13th century, followed by a new architectural foundation dating back to 1795.
 However, this later construction was toppled by the Soviets in the 1930s.
-The building seen today was rebuilt in 1999 and consecrated in 2003
+The building seen today was rebuilt in 1999 and consecrated in 2003.

 Catacombs of Odessa